pabloroxo/pabloroxo/README.md

 ## Work Experience (as software engineer)

-_* Note: In the year 2023 I only worked on freelancer projects, living a nomadic lifestyle. <b>So please check the section “Work Experience (as temporary worker, freelancer or intern)” to see them.</b> Now I returned to a regular lifestyle and I'm working as an external consultant at PRODEB, which is a government company that hires only through public competitions.
+_* Note: In the year 2023 I only worked on freelancer projects, living a nomadic lifestyle. <b>So please check the section “Work Experience (as temporary worker, freelancer or intern)” to see them.</b> Now I returned to a regular lifestyle and I'm working as a consultant at PRODEB, which is a government company that hires only through public competitions.
 Thus, I’m still looking for a permament position._

 - <b>Companhia de Processamento de Dados do Estado da Bahia (PRODEB)</b><br>
 Salvador (Brazil) - Hybrid<br>